-Who knows when you can officially say you made it.
-For some people it is making a lots of money, for others it is about a life goal of achieving a retail unit or even a personal target about a home or weight.
+Who knows when you can officially say you ‘made it’?
+For some people it is about making a lots of money, for others it is about a life goal of achieving a retail unit, a shop, or even a personal target about a career goal or your home life.

 Each of our Pedddle stallholders are successful in their own right, but two of our fantastic stallholder members have been featured in The Guardian with their stories.
 Both are great reads, with their stories of where it all began and even their previous jobs.
 They are both at different points in their business journeys, but both have achieved somewhat of a life goal for many.
 One now owns a shop and the other is ‘like a bee on a daisy’, making wooden cheese and presentation boards and knives for top chefs and many happy households across the world.
 Sometimes, having your products used by so many and so often brings a brilliant sense of achievement.